janklimo/bonobos_randomizer/README.md

 1.  optimize speed and UI (AJAX, JSON parsing, DB saving)
 2.  make it an outfit designer by letting the user change one item while keeping the rest
+3.  let users log in with Facebook and Twitter, so they can save their old designs
+4. 	let users comment on existing outfits